jac307/MediaArtTutorials/ART1TI3/Mixed-Media-Anim-01.md

 ## Objective

-Create a **30-second storytelling short** using video footage and analogue **mixed-media techniques**.
-This video will become the foundation for your final animation project.
+Create a **30-second storytelling short** using video footage.
+This video will become the foundation for your final mixed-media animation project.
 You will record video, convert it into printable frames, and later enhance it using hand-drawn and physical elements.

 This first stage focuses on structure, clarity, and visual storytelling using **DaVinci Resolve**.